aliakarma/secure-agent-runtime/thesis_draft.md

 Despite advanced multi-tier sanitization and trust tracking, latent risks remain if a malicious payload successfully traverses the external hooks.
 Phase 7 introduced the final security perimeter: the Pre-LLM Security Enforcement Layer.
 This layer operates as an interceptor immediately before the construction of the LLM's context window.

 ### 8.1 Context Masking and Unsafe Span Removal
-Using the Trust Tier assigned in Phase 6, the Pre-LLM layer systematically masks entire payloads originating from LOW-trust sources with placeholder tokens (`[LOW-TRUST CONTENT MASKED]`).
-For MEDIUM-trust interactions, a high-speed heuristic regex filter strips specific attack syntax from the context window.
-The filter comprises 17 compiled regex patterns covering the full injection vocabulary:
+Using the Trust Tier assigned in Phase 6, the Pre-LLM layer masks entire payloads from LOW-trust sources with placeholder tokens (`[LOW-TRUST CONTENT MASKED]`).
+At **MEDIUM and HIGH** trust the heuristic regex filter strips attack syntax from the context window — span removal at HIGH closes a gap where a classifier miss at HIGH trust would otherwise reach the LLM untouched, so the regex layer is an *unconditional* final barrier.
+Critically, this stripping is also applied to **retrieved-memory context** (the untrusted RAG `SystemMessage`), which a prior revision passed through unfiltered — the cause of the memory-poisoning leak.
+The filter comprises 18 compiled regex patterns covering the injection vocabulary:

 1. `ignore [previous|all|above|any] [instructions|rules|restrictions]` — classic instruction override
 2. `ignore all` — blanket dismissal